TForce Freight: UPS ownership as UPS Freight

 UPS acquired Overnite and its subsidiary, Motor Cargo, on August 8, 2005 for $1.25 billion.
 Overnite offered LTL and truckload services nationwide and Motor Cargo operated regionally in the western US.
 UPS intended to integrate the two to form a single network with three services: UPS Freight LTL, UPS Freight Truckload, and Specialty Solutions (offering services like trade show, temperature-controlled freight, etc.).
 On April 28, 2006, Overnite Transportation officially became UPS Ground Freight Inc.

 The acquisition of Overnite was partially a way for UPS to remain competitive against its largest rival, FedEx.
 FedEx had acquired Viking Freight, a west coast LTL carrier, as part of its 1998 purchase of Caliber System and in 2001 acquired American Freightways, an east coast LTL carrier.
 The two had been combined to create FedEx Freight in a bid to expand into the growing LTL market.
 This pressured UPS to respond.
 Immediately after acquisition, the logos on the doors of the Overnite and Motor Cargo tractors were covered with signs showing the operator as UPS Freight.

 In March 2006, UPS announced the rebranding of both companies' services to UPS Freight.
 Starting in April, some drivers started wearing UPS-branded uniforms.
 UPS began repainting existing tractors and purchasing new vehicles with the UPS trademark Pullman brown on the bottom, a gold line near the center of the tractor, and a gray ("reminiscent of the Overnite gray" according to UPS) for the upper color.
 At the time, UPS expected the rebranding to take "several years" given the fleet's size, particularly its 22,000 trailers.
 New tractors for the truckload division (former Overnite Transportation – Special Services Division) were solid white with the UPS shield on the roof fairing.

 TFI ownership as TForce Freight

 In January 2021, UPS agreed to sell their freight business to Canadian rival TFI International for $800 million.
 UPS cited as rationale its plans to move the company's focus away from the domestic trucking market towards small package delivery, which had become more profitable due to the COVID-19 pandemic.
 The deal was completed in April 2021.
-Under the purchase agreement, UPS Freight LTL operations would be independent with existing management remaining in place and would be rebranded "TForce Freight."
-Truckload operations would be merged into TFI's existing truckload group which includes Joplin, Missouri-based CFI.
+Under the purchase agreement, UPS Freight LTL operations would be independent with existing management remaining in place and would be rebranded "TForce Freight".
+Truckload operations would be merged into TFI's existing truckload group which included Joplin, Missouri-based CFI.